gomorpheus/morpheus-apidoc/source/index.md

 }
 ```

-> Make sure to replace `meow` with your username and password.
+> Make sure to replace `morpheus-appliance-url` with your appliance url and `meow` with your username and password.

 Morpheus expects all api requests to use the resultant `access_token` from the request made during authentication.
 This can be passed via the `Authorization` header.
 Be sure to replace the `access_token` with the actual token received from the OAuth request.